feder1402/chatmate/knowledge/structured/New Associate Training/New Associate Scripts.md

 - **I don’t have time:**
   - "I know you’re super busy, which is why I sent you the 3-minute video instead of the more detailed 20-minute version.
 Can you take 3 minutes for me?
 Like I said, you may or may not be interested, but I wanted to share it with you."

-**Disclaimer:**
-- This information is for use by Pre-Paid Legal Services, Inc. (PPLSI), its affiliates, and its independent associates.
-- Do not duplicate or disseminate without express, written permission from PPLSI.
-- No guarantee or promise of increased income or business is implied.
-- Individual results and success depend on individual effort and abilities.
-- For statistics on actual earnings, review the Income Disclosure Statement at [opportunity.legalshield.com](http://opportunity.legalshield.com).

 **Useful Link:**
 - [We Are LegalShield](https://www.wearelegalshield.com/protect)